RobertWinslow/Github-Pages-NonTheme/README.md

 One option is to follow Primer's instructions to modify the layout and add your own supplemental styling.
 That's essentially what I've done here, just with the goal of completely stripping everything out.

-The `_layouts/default.html` file contains a liquid layout that does absolutely nothing to the page content except adding a title, and loading a css file. (`example.css` by default).
+The `_layouts/default.html` file contains a liquid layout that does absolutely nothing to the page content except adding a title, and loading a css file. (`examplestyle.css` by default).
 It also contains some `<meta>` tags that add info which helps search engines and social media parse the page, but strictly speaking, that chunk doesn't need to be there.

+---